 First, remember that you should never pass food from chopstick to chopstick.
 This is not accepted in Japan because it is related to funeral rituals so you better avoid that.
 The same happens if you stick your chopsticks vertically into your rice.
 Don’t do that.

 In Japan, drinking is a common social activity and, as any social activity in Japan, it has its own rules.
-If you’re drinking with other people (specially with Japanese friends), you must not pour the drink into your own glass.
+If you’re drinking with other people (especially with Japanese friends), you must not pour the drink into your own glass.
 Japanese manners say that you should pour the drink into everyone’s glass, but not yours.
 Instead, put down the bottle and wait for your Japanese friend to pour the drink for you.
 When he or she pours the drink, you should grab your glass with both hands and thank him/her.

 If you forget this rule, you will receive some surprised looks towards you.

 You probably have seen this in Japanese movies or dramas without even knowing that is a big rule in Japanese manners regarding drinking.
-If you drink with someone you must always cheers before drinking.
+If you drink with someone you must always cheer before drinking.
 The Japanese word for cheers is kanpai so try to remember it and use it on your next drinking party in Japan.
 If you forget to do this before drinking, you will be disrespectful and considered selfish.
 As a general rule, the Japanese order the same drink for the first round.

 If you have seen some videos about food in Japan, you probably noticed that people always say the same thing before eating.
 It is the word itadakimasu (いただきます) and that can be roughly translated to “I receive”.
-Itadakimasu is a polite word to express gratitude towards the person that prepared it.
+Itadakimasu is a polite word to express gratitude towards the person who prepared it.
 Also, at the end, you are expected to say goshisousamadesu (ごちそうさまです) which is also a polite expression to express your gratitude again.
 It can be translated to “it was a fest”.

-You will probably want to try the real Japanese sushi once in Japan and you’re right because there’s nothing better than a traditional sushi.
+You will probably want to try the true Japanese sushi once in Japan and you’re right because there’s nothing better than traditional sushi.
 Yet, be careful with the sauce and a type of sushi called Nigiri because there’s also a big no-no while using both.
 If you try the nigiri sushi, you should never dip the rice into the sauce.
 Instead, you should dip it upside down and make sure that only the fish touches the sauce.
 Having parts of rice floating in the sauce is not well seen in Japan so try to keep that in mind.

 In Japan, the bath is not seen as a way of cleaning, but it is more a way of relaxing.
 This is why you should never enter a bath without having washed yourself.
 You are supposed to wash yourself completely outside the bath, and once you’re done, you can then enter the bath and enjoy a relaxing experience.

-25.Using Yukata or Kimono
+Wear the Yukata or Kimono correctly

-Yes, in Japan people don’t enter the restroom with their shoes, instead they use toilet slippers.
-This might seem a little strange for foreigners and tourists, but it is actually a very simple daily rule in Japan.
-As we saw before, since you are supposed to remove your shoes when you enter the house, etc, you might think that it’s going to be easy to apply this rule, yet life showed us that foreigners have problems applying it.
+Yes, in Japan people don’t enter the restroom with their shoes, instead, they use toilet slippers.
+This might seem a little strange for foreigners and tourists, but it is a very simple daily rule in Japan.
+As we saw before, since you are supposed to remove your shoes when you enter the house, etc, you might think that it’s going to be easy to apply this rule, yet life has shown us that foreigners have problems applying it.
 The toilet slippers are meant just for the restroom, but it’s not rare to see tourists getting out of the toilet with the slippers on.
 Please avoid doing so.
-Even if Japanese are now used to this, it is better to leave the slippers where they are meant to be. 🙂
+Even if the Japanese are now used to this, it is better to leave the slippers where they are meant to be. 🙂

 If you have done some research about Japan, you probably know that there is a rainy season and you’re going to get wet if you travel during that period.
 This is one of the reasons why umbrellas are so common in Japan and therefore there’s a rule that applies to umbrellas.

 Instead of carrying your wet umbrella with you everywhere, you should use a plastic cover (a sort of plastic sleeve) and put your umbrella inside it.
-Imagine how annoying it can get if everyone has his or her wet umbrella in a crowded train.
-In restaurants or stores, you will see that there is a place to put your umbrella (generally at the entrance) or they will provide you one of these plastic covers if you don’t have one.
+Imagine how annoying it can get if everyone has his or her wet umbrella on a crowded train.
+In restaurants or stores, you will see that there is a place to put your umbrella (generally at the entrance) or they will provide you with one of these plastic covers if you don’t have one.
 If they do, you will have to use it because this is not an option.
 This prevents you from spreading water drops everywhere, making the floor wet and slippery, which will inevitably annoy other people.